The Comox Lake Watershed

 There are four phases of the Connected by Water project, inspired by the water cycle and laid out in the project vision: inputs, capacity building, action, and legacy.
 Through building understanding of how we as a community are connected by water, the ultimate goal of the project is collaborative effort to ensure the health and long term viability of our communities through using drinking water wisely and protecting the source of our drinking water, the Comox Lake watershed.
 Connected by Water is currently in the capacity building phase, and we are creating tools and resources to share information about watershed protection and water conservation.

-To explore additional watershed education opportunities in our community, visit the community watershed education page.
+To learn about how you can help protect the Comox Lake watershed and to explore additional watershed education opportunities in our community, visit the community watershed education page.

 For more information on engaging students on watershed protection education, see our curriculum-linked resources for educators.